 Norfolk County Council Recycling Centres

-Norfolk County Council provides 20 Recycling Centres across the county for the reuse, recycling and disposal of household waste originating from residents’ own homes.
+Norfolk County Council provides 20 Recycling Centres across the county for the reuse, recycling and disposal of household waste that is not suitable for normal waste bins.
 Click here to use our interactive map and find your closest centre.

 What you can take to Norfolk Recycling Centres?

 Paint is a common item people want to get rid of.
 Although liquid paint is no longer routinely accepted at our Recycling Centres, there are ways you can dispose of paint.

 If you have some unused paint you could:

 - ‘use it up’ by offering to friends, family or online eg Freegle or Freecycle

 - ‘dry it out’ by leaving the lid off.
 Or speed up the process by adding something absorbent like cat litter, soil or saw dust.
 Once the paint is dried, you can put the paint can in your general waste bin at home